 Technology Resources for Families

-Distribution of student technology and instructional materials is foundational to providing students with access to the resources they will need to successfully engage in distance learning.
-This year, the distribution of needed technology and instructional materials provides an access point for connection, a way for school staff to check in with families and welcome them “back to school.”
+Distribution of student technology and instructional materials is foundational to providing students with access to the resources they need to successfully engage in distance learning.
+This year, the distribution of needed technology and instructional materials provides an access point for connection and a way for school staff to check in with families.

-For distance learning in the fall, SFUSD has loaned Chromebook devices and Internet hotspots for students in grades PK-12 who need technology to engage in distance learning.
-Technology distribution prioritizes students who NEED technology, NOT every student.
-At the beginning of the year, schools distributed technology to families who needed it, along with instructional materials and resources.
+For distance learning this school year, SFUSD has loaned Chromebook devices and internet hotspots for students in grades PK-12 who need technology to engage in distance learning.
+Technology distribution has prioritized students who NEED technology, NOT every student.

 - If you haven’t activated yet, please contact your school site for an activation key and follow the steps at sfusd.edu/activate